sergiotaborda/lense-lang-docs/docs/content/operators.md

 		<td> Multiplies the two values and returns in a third value.
 Prefer the * operator for comutative monoid operations with one as identity. </td>
 	</tr>
 	<tr>
-		<td> ** </td>
+		<td> ^^ </td>
-		<td> a ** b </td>
+		<td> a ^^ b </td>
-		<td> a.raise(b) </td>
+		<td> a.raiseTo(b) </td>
 		<td> Powerable<P,B,E> </td>
 		<td> Raises the first operand to the power of the second operand and returns the result in a third value.
-Prefer the ** operator for non-comutative monoid operations with one as identity. </td>
+Prefer the ^^ operator for non-comutative monoid operations with one as identity. </td>
 	</tr>
 	<tr>
 		<td> / </td>
 		<td> a / b </td>
-		<td> a.over(b) </td>
+		<td> a.divide(b) </td>
 		<td> Dividable<Q,N,D> </td>
-		<td> Divides the two values and returns in a third value.
+		<td> Divides the two values and returns a third value.
 The operand values are not changed in any way.
 This operator represents a non-comutative operation.
 Note that Whole numbers implement Dividable&lt;Rational, Whole,Whole&gt; and
 			Decimals implement Dividable&lt;Decimals,Decimals,Decimals&lt;.
 		</td>
 	</tr>
 	<tr>
 		<td> \ </td>
 		<td> a \ b </td>
-		<td> a.divide(b) </td>
+		<td> a.wholeDivide(b) </td>
 		<td> WholeDividable<W> </td>
-		<td> Performs whole division the two values and returns in a third value.
+		<td> Performs whole division the two values and returns a third value.
 The operand values are not changed in any way.
 This operator represents a non-comutative operation.
 Note that Whole numbers implement WholeDividable&lt;Whole&gt;
 		</td>
 	</tr>
 	<tr>